Only-Smiles/DevOps-2025/notes/log-book.md

 # Week 3 - 14.02.2025

+## Implement an API for the simulator in your ITU-MiniTwit

+We started by creating issues for the different endpoints.

+We considered using GitHub Pages as an alternative to Digitalocean for hosting, but GitHub pages is only for static material and we also had group members that had used Digitalocean before.

+We split up in pairs, with one working on deployment and one on implementing the endpoints.
+This ended up being harder than expected because we had issues just getting the test script to run properly.
+Specifically, the check for the request coming from the simulator always fails.

 ## Vagrant with local virtual machine

 We started by creating a Vagrant file that sets up a local virtual machine, installs the necessary dependencies required to run our program, and executes it.
 We based our Vagrant file on the code provided in the exercises with only minor modifications.